Playing golf in Las Vegas: Nine reasons to be thankful

 Las Vegas' premium golf courses

 While many of the golf courses in the Las Vegas area command premium green fees, there are deals if you know when to play.
 No matter what, though, you can expect premium conditions.
-From Wynn Las Vegas to the great views of Revere Golf Club, you can expect great conditions, premium service and a good time.
+From Wynn Las Vegas to the great views of Revere Golf Club to the island vibe at Bali Hai Golf Club on the Strip, you can expect great conditions, premium service and a good time.

-Although Las Vegas is still mired in a housing recession (as is much of the country), it can still be thankful for legalized gambling, because tax revenues have helped create great schools and other public utilities.
+Las Vegas can be thankful for legalized gambling, because tax revenues have helped create great schools and other public utilities.
 Each year, more than $8 billion is wagered in Clark County.
 Las Vegas receives more than 36 million visitors per year, with the largest segment coming from California.
 The result is mega casinos, resorts, hotels and developments unsurpassed by anything in the world and a city that is unlike any other on earth.

 Great restaurants in Las Vegas